-(8) Prior to departing on fieldwork, the fieldwork leader is required to provide their Head of Work Unit with a proposed written fieldwork safety plan.
+- (8) Prior to departing on fieldwork, the fieldwork leader is required to provide their Head of Work Unit with a proposed written fieldwork safety plan.
 Where information is not immediately available, estimates may be made.
 When the relevant information becomes available, the Head of Work Unit must be notified in writing as soon as possible.
-The fieldwork safety plan must include matters such as:

-- a. the location to be visited, purpose of fieldwork, duration of the field trip, means of transport and route(s) of travel; - b. expected return date and time; - c. medical conditions or medical requirements of participants; - d. emergency contact and next of kin details for all participants; - e. the names and roles of each person participating and the lines of responsibility; - f. communication arrangements; - g. a description of activities to be undertaken during field work and the risks associated with these activities, including a risk assessment; - h. the certification or competencies that will be required and who holds these; and - i. alternative exit arrangements.

-(9) The fieldwork safety plan may contain sensitive information and therefore confidentiality must be maintained.

-(10) The Fieldwork Leader is to complete and provide the Head of Work Unit with a risk assessment in line with the University's Work, Health and Safety (WHS) Risk Management Procedure and implement any necessary hazard controls.
-The fieldwork leader should follow relevant work unit risk management procedures.

-(11) The following should be considered in the risk assessment:

-- a. the nature of the work and the area where it is done, including remoteness, terrain, likely weather conditions including possible weather extremes, total fire bans and the possibility of encountering dangerous animals or plants; - b. the availability of transport and assistance in case of breakdown or accident; - c. the use of dangerous chemicals, explosives, mechanical equipment, electrical equipment or harmful biological agents in the work being done; - d. work in or near water;
+The fieldwork safety plan must include matters such as: - a. the location to be visited, purpose of fieldwork, duration of the field trip, means of transport and route(s) of travel; - b. expected return date and time; - c. medical conditions or medical requirements of participants; - d. current emergency contact details for all participants; - e. the names and roles of each person participating and the lines of responsibility; - f. communication arrangements; - g. a description of activities to be undertaken during field work and the risks associated with these activities, including a risk assessment; - h. the certification or competencies that will be required and who holds these; and - i. alternative exit arrangements. - (9) The fieldwork safety plan may contain sensitive information and therefore confidentiality must be maintained. - (10) The Fieldwork Leader is to complete and provide the Head of Work Unit with a risk assessment in line with the University's Workplace, Health and Safety (WHS) Risk Management Procedure and implement any necessary hazard controls.
+The fieldwork leader should follow relevant work unit risk management procedures. - (11) The following should be considered in the risk assessment: - a. the nature of the work and the area where it is done, including remoteness, terrain, likely weather conditions including possible weather extremes, total fire bans and the possibility of encountering dangerous animals or plants; - b. the availability of transport and assistance in case of breakdown or accident; - c. the use of dangerous chemicals, explosives, mechanical equipment, electrical equipment or harmful biological agents in the work being done; - d. work in or near water; - e. working at heights or below the ground; - f. generation of hazardous wastes; - g. timing and length of travel; - h. adequacy of water and other provisions such as food, fuel, shelter, etc.;

-- e. working at heights or below the ground; - f. generation of hazardous wastes; - g. timing and length of travel; - h. adequacy of water and other provisions such as food, fuel, shelter, etc.; - i. the fitness, health and competencies of the people in the group (e.g. known medical conditions, swimming ability, etc. assists in deciding whether risks are acceptable or not, and planning alternatives); and - j. suitable maps should be available for routes to and from the fieldwork site, and of the fieldwork area, including information about relevant support services etc.
+- i. the fitness, health and competencies of the people in the group (e.g. known medical conditions, swimming ability, etc. assists in deciding whether risks are acceptable or not, and planning alternatives); and - j. suitable maps should be available for routes to and from the fieldwork site, and of the fieldwork area, including information about relevant support services etc.